 To keep expenses in check, you can offer health benefits just to employees, rather than extend coverage to their families.
 As a small business, offering full family coverage may be something that doesn’t fit within your budget any way you slice it.
 That’s okay.
 Offering individual health benefits still shows you’re invested in your employees.

 You also don’t have to cover all the expense of employee health benefits yourself as the business.
 There are a number of businesses that only partially cover benefits, and pass along the rest of the cost to the employee.
-Or, some businesses choose to pass along the full cost of health benefits to the employee and simply act as the facilitator.
+However, it’s worth noting that the employers must pay a minimum of 10% of the aggregate cost.

 If your small business doesn’t currently offer employee health benefits, now is a great time to consider your options as you plan for your next fiscal year.
 Most companies extend health benefit enrollment to their employees near the end of the calendar year.